The Practical Guide to Working with a Doula

 • Answer any questions you asked

-• Share a few resources to help you learn more about us and our practice
+• Share a few resources to help you learn more about our practice

-• Include a link for you to book a free Zoom consultation so we can get to know each other
+• Include a link for you to book a free Zoom intake call so we can learn more about you and your goals for this birth

 • If we aren’t available for your due date or don’t serve your area, we will send you some referrals of other folks who may be able to support you

-We meet for a no-cost, no-obligation consultation by Zoom.
+Meet with your doula for a no-cost, no-obligation consultation

 Once you book your package, you officially have doulas!